 *Picking yourself back up after setbacks, dust yourself off, and have another go

 *Recognising that self-care is a skill, and like any skill it can be practised and made stronger

 *Identifying the triggers that derail your self-care, leading you deeper into self-neglect/harm

 *Understanding the value of “lesser demons” when weaning yourself off self-harming behaviours

 *Seeing the underlying needs you’re instinctively trying to meet when you’re caught up in unhealthy habits

 *Putting shame and guilt back in their corner so you can focus on helping yourself instead of beating up on yourself

-Working via Skype or video messenger is charged at the lower rate of $100 per consult.
-If you commit to weekly consults (as opposed to monthly), Om is happy to further drop the price to $90.
+Working via Skype or video messenger is charged at the lower rate of $110 per consult.